FKnottenbelt/LS_101/109/practice_answers.md

 In line 6 the local variable `a` is passed as an argument to the `puts` method Since the only variable `a` that is available here is the one from line 1, puts will output `5` and return nil.

-- inner scope variables cannot be accessed in outer scope
-- a method definition can't access local variables in another scope

 ### example 27
 def my_method(string)